History of Kilgore, Texas: The 1910's

 The racially segregated Kilgore Independent School District was organized in 1910.
 By 1914 the town had two banks, several businesses, and a reported population of 700.

-Red Summer - period of white supremacist terrorism and racial riots in many U.S. cities (1919)
+Red Summer (1919)

 Lynching of "Shag"

 On May 1, 1919, an African American man known only as "Shag" was lynched north of Kilgore.
 The circumstances remain unclear—no details about his full name, age, alleged crime, or manner of death were documented in contemporary records.
 This lynching is cataloged by the Lynching in Texas project (ID 857) as one of Texas's racial terror incidents.

 Longview race riot

 In June, local man Lemuel Walters of Longview had been whipped by two white men from Kilgore, allegedly for making "indecent advances" toward their sister.
 (One account said he was found in her bedroom.)
 Under Jim Crow, white men strictly monitored and discouraged relations between black men and white women, but not the reverse.
 Walters was arrested and put in jail in Longview.
 On June 17, he was abducted by a lynch mob consisting of ten men and subsequently shot to death later that night.
 His body was left near the railroad tracks.
 Dr. Davis, Jones, and some other respected black men went to Judge Bramlette in town, asking him to investigate the lynching.
 He asked for the names of people Jones had talked to at the jail.
 When no investigation was undertaken, the men returned to Judge Bramlette but became convinced he did not intend to pursue the case.